sohelshaikh01/Full_Backend/This.md

 - Create and name to environment in postman
 - To use similar url string all places
 - `http://localhost:8000/api/v1/`
-- Mark it and share in box before use
+- Mark it and share in box before use to using location
 - use {{ variable name }} to get the in String
 - ~{{server}}/users1/register